catamphetamine/imageboard/README.md

   // https://encyclopediadramatica.rs/Tripcode
   authorTripCode: String?,
   // A two-letter ISO country code (or "ZZ" for "Anonymized").
-  // Chans usually show poster flags on `/int/` boards.
+  // Imageboards usually show poster flags on `/int/` boards.
   authorCountry: String?,
-  // Some chans allow icons for posts on some boards.
+  // Some imageboards allow icons for posts on some boards.
   // For example, `kohlchan.net` shows user icons on `/int/` board.
   // Author icon examples in this case: "UA", "RU-MOW", "TEXAS", "PROXYFAG", etc.
   // `authorBadgeUrl` is `/.static/flags/${authorBadge}.png`.